AnyaAlekar/Finite-Field-Emulator/README.md

 ## Tech Stack
 **Python**: The program has been written entirely in Python.
 The GUI has been created using the library Tkinter

+## How to Run
+- Download the main.exe
+- Run the downloaded file on your machine (Windows)
+- The application is ready to use

 ## GUI
 ![Start page](output/start_page.png)
 1[](output/entering_irreducible_polynomial.png)